dpella/masterthesisproposals2024/front-end for WebDP.md

-# A front-end design for WebDP
+# FrontDP: A Privacy-Aware Front-end for WebDP

 ## Status